alexeyvax/form-validation-constructor/README.md

 		<input type="checkbox" name="agreement" id="agreement" data-options="isRequired" />
 	</form>

-In the first field you must enter a name, which contains only letters, without special characters.
+You must enter name in the first field, which contain only letters, without special characters.
-To do this, add an attribute **data-options="isNonEmpty onlyLetters"** needed checks.
+You need add checks on attribute **data-options="isNonEmpty onlyLetters"**.

-In the second field **input type="email"** we use a check on emptiness and on the correctness of the entered email address.
+The second field **input type="email"**
+We use check on emptiness and on the correctness of the entered email address.

-The third field is a checkbox with the consent of, to the check you need to add attribute **data-options="isRequired"** and then the field will be required to fill.
+The third field is a checkbox with the agreement.
+You need add check on attribute **data-options="isRequired"** and then field will be required to fill.
-Important factor, attribute **"isRequired"** only works for input fields with types **checkbox** or **radio**.
+Important factor, attribute **"isRequired"** works only input fields with types **checkbox** or **radio**.

-**An important addition** in the data attribute **data-options** you can add any number of relevant checks by listing them separated by spaces, for example:
+**An important addition** the data attribute **data-options** you can add any checks and separate them by space, example:

-	data-options="isNonEmpty onlyLetters"
+	data-options="isNonEmpty onlyLetters email"

-If you make a **mistake** or not to the type of field check, then a warning will be printed to the console describing the error.
+If you make a **mistake** you will see warning with description about error on the console

 ![Example error 1](https://github.com/alexeyvax/form-validation-constructor/blob/master/gif-example/example-error.png)

-If the form is optional fields, then just do not use them attribute **data-options**
+If the form have got optional field, just don`t use attribute **data-options**

 Tooltips are currently available in English and Russian languages.
-Language tooltips to fit is the language which the attribute **lang** in the tag **html**
+Language tooltips fit is the language which the attribute **lang** on the tag **html**

 	<html lang="en">

-The default language is English 'en'.
+The default language is English **'en'**.

 ### <a name="add-custom-ckeck"></a> How to add a custom check

+You can add a personal check to existing checks.
-The idea is you can add a custom check to its existing, writing it as follows and pass the first argument when the script is embedded
+You can add your personal check on the first argument

 example:

-	// list of custom checks {Object}
+	// list of personal checks {Object}
-	const myCustomChecks = {
+	const myPersonalChecks = {
 		// the name of your check
 		'isTestCheck': {
 			// types of fields which will be applied verification (listed in the array {Array})